Kichijoji: What to Do

 Another vegetarian shop, Atatakana Osara (11am-9pm), has a gluten-free menu, including some Japanese dishes and pasta.

-粋 Sui Cafe is an all-vegan and gluten-free business, but the owner says that while they guarantee the ingredients themselves are gluten free, they cannot guarantee that there is no cross contamination in the factory.
-The owner seems very knowledgable about gluten free and says that any soy sauce used is GF tamari.
+粋 Sui Cafe is an all-vegan and gluten-free business, but the owner says that while they guarantee the ingredients themselves are gluten free, they cannot guarantee that there is no cross-contamination in the factory.
+They also sometimes have cooking classes that are not gluten-free, so CC is possible.
+Any soy sauce used is GF tamari.
 Look at their focaccia lunch set…

 Shopping for Snacks